 This legendary drink has progressed significantly since those days.
 Vodka is substituted for gin and fruit or coffee flavours have entered the mix.
-Martinis are key to any great bartending course.
-We outline the basics on gin martinis on Day #2 of our program.
+Understanding both classic and fun martinis are key to any great bartending course.
+We outline the basics on gin martinis on Day #3 of our program.
 This also includes discussing how to make a Gibson martini… and making a martini ‘wet’.

 It seems like almost any vodka and juice cocktail can be mixed up as a sipping martini.
 For those of you interested in only the drinks, check out seven of our favourite recipes outlined below.
 Note that these recipes are always open to a little modification depending on what your guests are interested in, plus what you might have for fresh ingredients!
 We’ve kept all these recipes to only two ounces of liquor, but that’s only so you can pace yourself while trying all of them.

 7 Fun Martinis to Try (…plus one extra)

 Here we have a cocktail mixed up with hints of juniper from the gin, flavours of orange and citrus plus a little pomegranate juice.
 If you have added grenadine to your home bar, consider a small dash of the red sticky syrup to your cocktail as well.

 - 1-1/2 oz of Tanqueray Gin

 - 1/2 oz Cointreau Liqueur

 - 1/4 tsp of fresh squeezed Lemon Juice

 - 3 oz Pomegranate Juice (fresh juice is always preferred)